rogueLogical/sweng837_Ellis_CourseProject/README.md

 Each of the 4 main system components encompases a vertical slice of user facing functionality.
 Those components are then supported by an APIGateway component, which can perform load balancing and security functions.
 They are also supported by a Database manager component, which can provide data persistence and consistency between components.

+**Component Descriptions:**
+- **Client**: Provides User Interface
+- **APIGateway**: Provides API Endpoints, acts as a reverse proxy, and load balancer for instances of the other components.
+Uses the UserManager component to authorize incoming requests.
+- **UserManager**: Serves all User Account management Use Cases.
+Create, Manage, Update, Delete accounts, as well as Login, and Authentication functions.
+- **TCGDataManager**: Serves all TCG Data management Use Cases needed to manage TCG Metadata like TCGs and Game Formats.
+Also handles Deck data related use cases, like adding, importing, deleting, and editing decks, as well as searching for cards.
+- **GameResultManager**: Serves all Game Result tracking related Use Cases, like Recording, Updating, and Deleting Game Results, as well as tracking specific opponents.
+- **AnalyticsManager**: Serves all Data Visualization and Reporting use cases.
+This is the component that uses all the recorded data in the system to show user's their records and matchup statistics.
+- **DatabaseManager**: Handles data persistence and synchronization between nodes.

 ### Deployment Diagram
 ![DeploymentDiagram](./images/FP_DeploymentDiagram.png)